walidrafeii/PremiereLeagueData/README.md

 Please note that older teams that used to play in the premiere league will be ignored as we are not<br>
 interested in any data for older teams (they don't play anymore).

+## Usage

+- Create a new python virtual environment
+- Execute: `pip3 install -r requirements.txt`
+- Run the Jupyter Notebook
+- Generated CSV files will be stored under `/data` folder

+<span style="color:red;"><strong>Note:</strong></span> This will take some time.
+Requests are being throttled; scraping various websites and tens of thousands of data points.

 ## Collected Data

 #### Match Results